anamika-ms/S1-Web-Lab/README.md

 **Cycle 4:** Working with client-side scripting, exploring HTML5, and building dynamic web pages with responsive design elements.

-**Cycle 5:** Final cycle focuses on combining everything into a project and mastering the deployment of web applications.
+**Cycle 5:** Final cycle focuses on combining everything into a project and mastering the deployment of web application.